 The study's findings have shown specific merits in different domains of higher education.
 The outcomes of the study demonstrate students' insights towards the opportunities and challenges of learning business-oriented English major at the Faculty of Foreign Languages, Ho Chi Minh University of Banking, with new insights.
 For the dean, the recognition of the limitation in the facility to foster competency and the chances to experience practical exposure of the real world in business requires the university decision-makers to introduce innovation in the facility to ensure proper access to the empirical business context.
-Moreover, the association between schools and companies should be established to invite business lecturers to attend the school programs to share their expertise and experience in the business market.
+Moreover, the association between schools and companies should be established to invite business market.
 Simultaneously, learners are able to participate in the internship or the company tour during the course at different enterprises to reflect on the similarities and differences among various working contexts.
 In addition, teachers can benefit from the study outcomes by observing the effectiveness of their teaching activities to modify the lessons in response to learners' characteristics and expectations.